aregsar/aregsarblog/blog/how-to-setup-a-github-pages-blog-with-markdown.md

 ## Setting up a custom domain for your blog

-### Pointing a custom domain name to your github pages site
+### Pointing a custom domain name to your Github pages site

 To publish our pages at a custom domain name we need to add DNS records to point the custom domain to our Github pages server.